 Max: Max’s primary challenges were facing time commitment issues.
 As a student worker in the department of Admissions, as well as the Peer Mentor for the Student Design Center, he found himself working many problems at once.
 Completing more deliverables earlier on in the design cycle (i.e. in the first semester) would have helped push the project along further.

-Some teamwide challenges were a lack of high-power design knowledge and the initial scope that was set by the team.
+Some team-wide challenges were a lack of high-power design knowledge and the initial scope that was set by the team.
 After the team's first attempt at controlling high power went poorly the team contacted Dr. Kimball to review our current designs and advise the next revision of boards.
 As for the large scope that was set the team increased budget many times through many sources and even went to the university with a proposal to gain more money which was successful.

 Team Ethics Discussion